1. What is the NaLA Agent Certification Program?

 Yes.
 During registration, in the payment portal, an agent can set up an auto-draft option from a credit card for future transactions.

 Should an auto-draft fail, the system will prevent the agent from completing the recertification course until the agent provides a new form of payment.

 15.Can Master Agents pay on behalf of their agents?

 Yes.
 An ETC or Master Agent can pre-pay for agents in bulk using the following process.

-- Once payment has been provided, the training administrator will generate a coupon code within one business day.
+- Once payment has been provided, the training administrator will generate a coupon code.